The Five Weirdest Golf Trophies in the World

 Oh, That’s Just My Winning Dagger

 The term sticking it to the competition takes on a new meaning with the Hassan II Trophy.
 That’s because the winner is awarded a decorative dagger complete with sparkling metal sheath.
-It’s an eye-catching prize, but the winner might find it challenging to make it through airport security with the dangerous-looking trophy.
+It’s an eye-catching prize, but the winner might find it challenging to make it through airport security with the dangerous-looking custom trophy.

 A Jug No One Can Fill

 The Claret Jug is one of the most storied and gorgeous trophies in the world of golf, so why not take the idea and make it big?
-That might be what the designer of the trophy for the Dubai Desert Classic was thinking when creating this gigantic jug.
+That might be what the designer of the trophy award for the Dubai Desert Classic was thinking when creating this gigantic jug.
 Calling the jug gigantic is no exaggeration considering that it’s taller than some of the tournament’s winners.
 Don’t forget that it also has a long, pointy spout for an extra air of danger.